Krish-Coder07/Semantic-Research-Paper-Search-Engine-/README.md

 - drops very generic labels that matched almost anything
 - filters out common non-medical words that kept showing up by mistake

-This means results are much cleaner for genuinely medical papers, and mostly empty (correctly) for papers that aren't medical at all.

 ## Requirements

 - Python